 More details about the signatures

-This is also unsecure because you don’t know that I (J.F.
+This is also unsecure because you don’t really know that I (J.F.
 Dockes) set up the site.
 Still, it’s an additional element which an attacker would need to control.

 You can then check the signature on any file by downloading the parallel .asc file and using, e.g.: